-10.1 Any provision of these rules not governed by state law or ordinance, may be temporarily suspended by a two-thirds (2/3) majority vote of the City Council.
+- Any provision of these rules not governed by state law or ordinance, may be temporarily suspended by a two-thirds (2/3) majority vote of the City Council. - 10.2 These rules may be amended, or new rules adopted, by a majority vote of the City Council.